 For the backpacking component, the Expeditioners are presented with 3 routes in Pisgah National Forest; a place laden with refreshing mountain streams, beautiful bald vistas, and majestic old growth forest.
 These routes vary in length from 4-7 days and also vary in challenge.
 The group is charged with choosing a route and planning an itinerary.
 Expeditioners quickly learn the basics of backcountry living, like how to pick the perfect campsite, where the best swimming hole is, how to navigate with a map and compass, and which dessert tastes the best while camping.

-Similar to GRP’s base camp, Blue Ridge Expeditioners will explore our cultural heritage by learning some select primitive skills.
-This art is introduced during the first portion of the trip when the group will spend two days with one of GRP’s senior mentors.
+Similar to GRP’s base camp, Blue Ridge Expeditioners will explore our cultural heritage by learning about the history of The Preserve and the people who walked the land before us.
+Earth Skills are introduced during the first portion of the trip when the group will spend time working with natural materials and focusing on awareness.
 Skills such as fire by friction, cordage, basket weaving, whittling mess kits (like bamboo cups) stalking and tracking, foraging for wild foods, plant identification, salve and candle making, and more will be introduced, taught, and practiced during this time.
 Development and precision of these skills will happen throughout the duration of the trip.
 The groups’ interests will steer the learning experience.

 The group will learn basic paddling skills on a nearby lake before venturing out to a nearby western NC River.
 After a day of tackling class 1 and 2 rapids, the group will be assessed and will take on a more challenging section of river in the area.
 Rivers we have paddled in the past include the lower Green River, the French Broad River, the Tuckasegee River, the Nantahala River and the Chattooga River.